-Are you planning to head home for the holidays later this month and dreading the noisy crowds, long drawn out security checks and the jam-packed airplane?
-One way to help lessen your stress is to dress as simply and as comfortably as you can.
-Here are some tips on what to wear and Thanksgiving travel outfits that will make you look and feel more relaxed without sacrificing style.
+Are you flying home for Thanksgiving and dreading the noisy airport crowds, mile-long security checks, and the jam-packed flights?
+One way to ease the stress of holiday travel is to dress as simply and as comfortably as you can.
+Here are 4 no-fuss Thanksgiving travel outfits to get you home looking stylish and feeling relaxed.

 Be Kind to Your Feet

 There’s no way around it.
 At the airport, you are going to be doing a ton of walking, so make sure you’re sensible, not silly about your choice of shoes.
 These soft, comfy sneakers will take you from terminal to terminal with a smile on your face.
-Plus, they’re slip on, which means no fumbling with laces or zippers when it’s time to do your security scan.
+Slip-ons are even better, which means no fumbling with laces or zippers when it’s time to do your security scan.

-Cute suede booties add some style – low heels only for comfort on the long walk from your gate to the baggage carousel.
-A quality tote bag with gold is always chic.
+Cute suede booties add some style – low to medium heels only for comfort on the long walk from your gate to the baggage carousel.
+A tote bag style purse is always handy and chic.

 Did you like this Post?